 Bob Jakubik

-Bob is a graduate of the University of Notre Dame with a professional degree in architecture.
-He spent a year studying architecture in Rome; in 2006, he returned to Italy teach as adjunct faculty for the University of Washington.
-Bob has lectured at the University of Washington and the University of Notre Dame, as well as the University of Guadalajara.
-He currently serves on the Senior Advisory Council of the esteemed Bloedel Reserve public garden after nine years on the Board of Trustees.
-As chairman of their Facilities Committee, he focused on multiple capital projects including the renovation of the historic Japanese Guest House designed by Paul Hayden Kirk and the development of a new master plan for the garden.
+Bob earned a professional degree in architecture from the University of Notre Dame and spent a year studying in Rome.
+He later returned to Italy to teach for the University of Washington in 2006 and 2025, and has lectured at the University of Washington, the University of Notre Dame, and the University of Guadalajara.
+Since 2011, Bob has served on the Board of Trustees and Senior Advisory Council of the renowned Bloedel Reserve on Bainbridge Island, where he has contributed to major planning initiatives, including a revised master plan for the 140-acre property and the renovation of the historic Japanese Guest House designed by Paul Hayden Kirk.

 Projects